Chubek/chubek/README.md

 * [PuertoRECO](https://github.com/Chubek/PuertoRECO) -> A face recognition system with liveness decetion in Python
 * [ProtoGen](https://github.com/Chubek/Protogen) -> A series of generic application-layer protocols in Go
 * [Samovar](https://github.com/Chubek/Samovar) -> A WIP web framework in Rust
+* [Profiterole](https://github.com/Chubek/Profiterole) -> An overhead-free profiler in C with native interface for Python

 And below are some of my special small code pieces in Github Gist form: